-Let’s unravel some of the mysteries surrounding feline anatomy.
-If you’ve ever wondered why male cats have nipples, how a cat’s tail works or what purpose purring serves, read on as we answer these questions about the fascinating, sometimes baffling bodies of our feline friends.
+If you’ve ever wondered why male cats have nipples, how a cat’s tail works, or what purpose purring serves, let’s get curious and explore these intriguing aspects of feline anatomy together.

 Why Do Male Cats Have Nipples?

-Cats, like most mammals, develop most of their anatomical features in the earlier stages of gestation.
+Like most mammals, cats develop most of their anatomical features in the earlier stages of gestation.
 This includes the nipples, which begin to form before the sex of the fetus is determined.
 Until that point, the kittens are identical, not yet distinctly male or female – but they all have nipples.

 A Pointless Part?